AiAutomatrix/CogmoraLabs/Mobile_View_Layout.md

 # Mobile View Layout Documentation

-This document explains the mobile-first responsive layout of the TradeFlow application.
+This document explains the mobile-first responsive layout of the Cogmora Labs application.
 The primary goal for mobile is to provide a user-friendly, single-column, vertically scrolling experience, ensuring all content is accessible and readable on smaller screens.

 ## Core Philosophy